 Our model posits that there are aspects of the context within which leadership and schooling takes place that might bear on leadership evaluation.
 For example, everything else being equal, the evaluation of leadership quality might appropriately take into account the amount of experience of the leadership.
 For example, are we assessing a first-year principal or a seasoned principal, a newly established leadership team or a seasoned team?
 One might expect and demand higher quality leadership from an experienced leader or leadership team.
 Similarly, length of time in the school might appropriately be taken into account.
 A new leader or leadership team to a school may not have yet been able to establish patterns of behavior in their early work that they will establish over the longer haul.
-Even more likely, the effects of leadership may not be seen immediately in school performance or student success.
-Rather, good leadership should lead to increasing quality of school performance over time, and only after improved school performance has been in place can one expect to see that improved school performance reflected in improved student success.
+Even more likely, the effects of leadership may not be seen immediately in school performance over time, and only after improved school performance has been in place can one expect to see that improved school performance reflected in improved student success.